rhodes351/starter-hugo-academic/content/authors/admin/_index.md

 - Rural and Urban Sociology
 - Social Policy

+# Education to show in About widget
 education:
  courses:
- - course: PhD in sociology
+ - Course: PhD in sociology
    instituion: The Ohio State University
    year: 2023
- - course: MA in sociology
+ - Course: MA in sociology
    institution: The Ohio State University
    year: 2020
- - course: BA in sociology | BA in economics
+ - Course: BA in sociology | BA in economics
    institution: Hobart and William Smith Colleges
    year: 2018